 Company name vs trading name: what’s the difference?

-In this article, we will explore both the benefits and drawbacks of using a trading name vs a company name, as well as the factors a business owner should take into consideration before opting to go down this route.
+In this article, we will explore both the benefits and restrictions of using a trading name vs a company name, as well as the factors a business owner should take into consideration before opting to go down this route.

 Table of contents